ssdowd/sonar-gt/README.md

 Reload the Sonar page in your browser.

 Click Quality Profiles from the top menu, then click Restore Profile.
 Load the profile configuration from the config directory in this project.
 Repeat for all of them.

-You can also define quality gates for thresholds similar to GT.
-Not strictly necessary.

 ## Sonar Run
 Make sure your swaserver is running or you point the Spring profile at a testable environment.